Support Us Button Widget

 Following a family trip to Disneyland in 1959, Palo Alto entrepreneur and businessman Joseph Zukin Jr. became inspired to build his own piece of magic in the great 408.

-After purchasing 60 acres from a doctor who owned Hayes Mansion, he and amusement ride designer Laurie Hollings went to work to create a Western-themed park for all ages.
+After purchasing 60 acres from a doctor who owned Hayes Mansion, he and amusement ride designer Laurie Hollings went to work creating a Western-themed park for all ages.

-In October 1961, Frontier Village opened to the public — charging visitors only 25-90 cents for admission.
+In October 1961, Frontier Village opened to the public — charging visitors only 25 to 90 cents for admission.

 Costumed employees put on a show for a crowd of children and their parents.